1 Part Course |

 • Employment Related Securities and employee share schemes

-He is a regular contributor to various tax journals including Taxation magazine, Tax Journal, Tax Adviser and ICAEW Taxline, sharing his expertise with the broader professional community.
-He is also contributing author of Tolley Tax Planning, Finance Act Handbook and the British Tax Review publications as well as a podcast dedicated to sharing expert tax advice from the industry’s leading specialists.
+He is also a contributing author to Tolley Tax Planning, the Finance Act Handbook, and the British Tax Review publications, as well as a podcast dedicated to sharing expert tax advice from the industry’s leading specialists.

-The course recognises that FICs are now regarded by HMRC as “business as usual”, and therefore focuses not on theory, but on how to implement FICs safely, manage tax and governance risks, and integrate them effectively with broader succession and estate planning strategies.
+The course recognises that FICs are now regarded by HMRC as “business as usual”, and so focuses not on theory, but on how to install FICs safely, manage tax and governance risks, and integrate them with broader succession and estate planning strategies.
+By the end of the course, delegates will be able to:

 • Understand when a FIC is appropriate – and when it is not